hunjuly/hunjuly.github.io/_posts/2024-03-09-understanding_object-oriented_programming.md

 }
 ```

-Although the main() function has become more complex, printDocument() no longer needs if statements and doesn't need to be modified regardless of the format that comes in.
+Although the main() function has become more complex, printDocument() doesn't need if statements and doesn't need to be changed regardless of the format that comes.

-Now, how can we clean up the main() function?
+Now, how can we neatly organize the main() function?

 ## Object-Oriented Code

-To clean up the main() function, we can use classes.
+To neatly organize the main() function, we can use classes.

 ```ts
 function main() {